-On some systems, particularly UNIX emulators, many routines may be included in the header file by the loader, even if they are not needed.
-Start by assuming this is not a problem, but if iconx.hdr is impractically large, you can eliminate the header file by adding to define.h.
+On some systems, many routines may be included in the header even if they are not needed.
+Start by assuming this is not a problem, but if MaxHeader has to be made impractically large, you can eliminate the header by adding to define.h.
 Note: If NoHeader is defined, the value of MaxHdr is irrelevant.